DIY Solar Generator – Complete Guide With Diagrams

 Check that the GFCI sockets power indicator and reset lights are on.
 Then plug any 120-volt AC appliance into the socket and check that the outlet is working correctly.

 Test the High Current DC Quick Connect Socket

-If you have a quick connect equipped extension with a suitable 12-volt test appliance, you can check the socket using this method.
+You can check the socket using this method if you have a quick connect equipped extension with a suitable 12-volt test appliance.
 If not, you can simply use a multimeter to check for 12 volts on the socket.

 Test the Inverter Remote Switch

 Monitor the inverter’s LCD and operate the remote switch checking to turn the inverter off and on.

 If all the DIY solar generator components are working OK, you can wrap up the build by cleaning up the wiring.

 One of the best ways to finalize a wiring project like this is using self-adhesive zip-tie cradles.
 These allow for permanent secure wiring routing that is safe and looks really neat.
 There’s not a huge amount of wiring for this build, so getting it all neat is simple.